Complaints about rental providers and agents

 - Helping or encouraging someone else to commit an offence [section 504]

-- Giving false or misleading information to the Residential Tenancies Bond Authority or Consumer Affairs Victoria [section 504]
+- Giving false or misleading information to the Residential Tenancies Bond Authority (RTBA) or Consumer Affairs Victoria [section 504]

 - Refusing to return personal documents left behind at the property [section 382]